Digital Products Privacy Statement

 How we use Student Data

-Our use of Student Data is consistent with applicable laws and regulations, including, without limitation, the Family Educational Rights and Privacy Act (FERPA), the California Student Online Personal Information Protection Act (SOPIPA), the Children’s Online Privacy Protection Act (COPPA), and other state laws.
+Our use of Student Data is consistent with applicable laws and regulations, including, without limitation, the Family Educational Rights and Privacy Act (FERPA), the Children’s Online Privacy Protection Act (COPPA), the California Student Online Personal Information Protection Act (SOPIPA), and other state laws.
 All Student Data is handled securely, as described in the “How We Secure Your Information” section below.
 We do not obtain any ownership interest in Student Data.

 We use Student Data for the following purposes: